99sami/DMS_Blog/posts/first-blog-post.md

 ---
 title: DMS 1 - SAMI
 published_at: 2022-11-04
-snippet: An example of a blog post.
+snippet: Week 1
 disable_html_sanitization: true
 allow_math: true
 ---

-# This is h1

-# H1  For my self portrait video I am to portray the themes of duality and growth.
+#  For my self portrait video I am to portray the themes of duality and growth.
 When I think about myself there are two versions that exist in me;
 There is Sami, who is very relaxed, introverted and quiet.
 If not at work or uni his day mainly looks like going on walks, shopping, or being at a cafe enjoying his own company or occasionally catching up with a friend.
 Mornings/early afternoons are his favourite time of the day.

-Then there is Persia, who is my personality when I'm on stage.
+Then there is Persia, who is my personality when I'm on stage performing or when I have to step up.
+I am involved in the Ballroom queer scene here in Naarm and a part of the House of DIESEL who are my chosen family.
+We do a lot of work for the scene here holding balls, vogue nights, performances, workshops, community sessions etc. This side of me is very outgoing and when I'm performing I completely tap into her essence.